 The Board of Directors currently has four standing committees: a governance committee, a finance and audit committee, a public venture market committee and a human resources committee.
 Each of the committees has a charter which contains detailed information about the committee.
 Each of the standing committees' charters is posted on our website at www.tmx.com.
-A summary of each committee's responsibilities is set out below.
-The members of each committee are listed on page 14 of our Information Circular.
+A summary of each committee's responsibilities and the members of each such committee are set out below.